SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 Once activated (not sure how? see [quality-profiles](https://docs.sonarqube.org/latest/instance-administration/quality-profiles/)), the only step remaining is to analyze one of your projects!

-When encountering a method returning the same type as its parameter, the issue will now raise an issue, as visible in the following picture:
+When encountering a method returning the same type as its parameter, the custom rule will now raise an issue, as visible in the following picture:

 ![Issues](resources/issues.png)